 Note: Krap is a term used by men, and Kha is a term used by women – these are polite terms often used to complete a sentence when talking to people – especially when asking something of or from someone

-When exchanging paper money, it is normal to receive the best exchange rate for the largest billed – for example US $100 followed by $50 bills and a lower exchange rate will be given for $20 or lower.
-Some banks in Thailand will not accept USA $100 bills 2003 and earlier.
+When exchanging paper money, it is normal to receive the best exchange rate for the largest bills – for example US $100 followed by $50 bills and a lower exchange rate will be given for $20 or lower.
+Some banks in Thailand will not accept older USA $100 bills 2003 and earlier or bills that are torn or dirty.
+Choose your large bills carefully before leaving your home country.

 Note: their main branch generally has the best rate and their sub branches which are scattered around Bangkok give a lower rate.
 Super Rich only accepts cash – expect to wait a few minutes spread over 3 lines, check-in, cash drop off, and cash pick-up.
 Every time we have been here they are always crowded.
 They have been around for years (1965), have parking guards in front and are fairly well known by the wealthy Thai crowd, judging by the expensive cars driving in.
 Phone: 02 254-4444 (Auto) or 02 253-5599 (voice).